 LIPs such as the Ontong Java Plateau and Shatsky Rise were constructed during voluminous magmatic events that took place over geologically brief (<1 m.y.) time intervals (e.g., Duncan and Richards, 1991; Tarduno et al., 1991; Coffin and Eldholm, 1994).
 These events are thought to be associated with massive thermal anomalies in the mantle known as "superplumes" (Larson, 1991b).
-A likely possibility is that the voluminous phase of superplume activity was associated with the ascent of a plume "head" and that activity declined as the head was depleted of magma and the less voluminous "tail" became the source.
+A likely possibility is that the voluminous phase of superplume activity was associated with the ascent of a plume "head" and that activity declined as the magma source dried up as the lithosphere rode over the plume "tail."
 One of the major questions concerning the origin of LIPs such as Shatsky Rise is whether they formed in a midplate setting or at a divergent boundary, possibly a triple junction, at times of changing plate geometry (e.g., Sager et al., 1988).

-Trace element geochemistry of most samples from Shatsky Rise are close to mid-ocean-ridge basalt (Tatsumi et al., 1998), indicating that they were generated at a divergent boundary, but a few samples have an affinity closer to Polynesian alkalic basalts, suggesting a midplate origin.
+Trace element geochemistry of most samples from Shatsky Rise are close to mid-ocean-ridge basalt (MORB) (Tatsumi et al., 1998), indicating that they were generated at a divergent boundary, but a few samples have an affinity closer to Polynesian alkalic basalts, suggesting a midplate origin.
 The latter result is not unexpected, since Shatsky Rise is thought to have formed in the South Pacific (McNutt and Fischer, 1987) near crust with the distinctive Polynesian chemistry.
 Additional basement drilling at Shatsky Rise will help us address whether it had some kind of a hybrid origin or whether there are other explanations for the few anomalous samples.

-Although volcanic basement crops out at several localities on Shatsky Rise (Sliter et al., 1990), basement samples obtained are from dredges, and one pebble in a core catcher sample from DSDP Site 50, and all of these are heavily altered.
+Although volcanic basement crops out at several localities on Shatsky Rise (Sliter et al., 1990), basement samples obtained are from dredges, and one pebble in a core-catcher sample from DSDP Site 50, and all of these are heavily weathered.
 Ozima et al. (1970) dated volcanic rocks dredged from Shatsky Rise as Tertiary in age.
-Either these rocks were derived from late stage volcanism identified in seismic data from the rise, or more likely, their pervasive alteration precluded reliable age determination using the K-Ar technique.
+Either these rocks were derived from late stage volcanism identified in seismic data from the rise, or possibly their pervasive alteration precludes reliable age determination.
 Maximum estimates for the age of basement on Shatsky Rise can be obtained by adjacent magnetic anomalies (Nakanishi et al., 1989).
-These ages range from 148 Ma (Tithonian polarity Zone CM21) at the Southern High to 136 Ma (Berriasian- Valanginian polarity Zone CM14) at the Northern High based on the timescale of Gradstein et al. (1994).
+These ages range from 148 Ma (Late Jurassic polarity Zone CM21) at the Southern High to 136 Ma (Berriasian-Valanginian polarity Zone CM14) at the Northern High based on the timescale of Gradstein et al. (1994).
 Fresh basement samples will provide valuable age information.